drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 #### Why use Jupyter?

-There are are variety of ways to write and execute Python:
+There are are variety of ways to write and run Python:

 1. Using an interactive notebook environment like Jupyter;
 2. Using an integrated development environment and/or editor.